raspberrypilearning/dojo-mentoring/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

 A young girl tells you during a session *“I’m useless at this.
-I think I will always be bad at logical stuff.”* How do you respond?
+I think I will always be bad with computers.”* How do you respond?

 --- choices ---